mraible/mobile-jhipster/README.md

 To run the React Native app, install its dependencies:

 ```
-cd mobile-react-native
+cd react-native
 npm i
 ```

-You can run it on iOS using `react-native run-ios` or on Android with `react-native run-android`.
+You can run it on iOS using `npm run ios` or on Android with `npm run android`.

 You will need to run the following commands so your Android Virtual Device can talk to JHipster and Keycloak.